Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you want to be successful, find someone who has achieved the results you want and copy what they do and you'll achieve the same results."
+> "Nothing is too high for a man to reach, but he must climb with care and confidence"
-> — **Tony Robbins**
+> — **Hans Christian Andersen**

 ---